McKinnon Lab

 Our Ancient Lakes: A Natural History

 I have written a book about the remarkable living diversity found in ancient lakes, the insights these systems are providing about evolution, and the threats they face.
-Intended for a general audience, it is published by MIT Press and distributed by Penguin/Random House, with a publication date of Oct.
-17, 2023.
-I hope you will both read it and enjoy it!
-It can be obtained from all the usual places, including directly from the publisher.
-Please feel free to review or rate it online, for example at Goodreads or Amazon.
+It is intended for a general audience and published by MIT Press

-MIT Press asked several colleagues, individuals I hold in high regard, to comment on the book in advance of publication.
-Their thoughts can be found here and on the jacket of the book itself, except, by an accident of timing, those from Ole Seehausen.
+MIT Press asked several colleagues to comment on the book; their thoughts can be found here and on the book jacket, except, by an accident of timing, those from Ole Seehausen.
 To ensure his are not overlooked, I have copied them below:

 “McKinnon introduces readers to the fairy-tale world of golomyankas, nerpas, and other unique creatures populating the deep blue of ancient lakes and delivers an inspiring personal account of evolutionary and ecological processes at play in these wonderful systems at risk.”